kokkos/kokkos-fft/docs/intro/building.rst

     cmake --build build_KokkosFFT -j 8
     cmake --install build_KokkosFFT

-Here is an example to use Kokkos-fft in the following CMake project.
+Here is an example to use kokkos-fft in the following CMake project.

 .. code-block:: bash